arvigeus/AZ-204/Topics/App Service.md

 A certificate is accessible to all apps in the same resource group and region combination.

-- **Free Managed Certificate**: Auto renewed every 6 months, no wildcard certificates or private DNS, can't be exported, not supported in ASE.
+- **Free Managed Certificate**: Auto renewed every 6 months, no wildcard certificates or private DNS, can't be exported (**cannot be used in other apps**), not supported in ASE.
 - **App Service Certificate**: A private certificate that is managed by Azure.
 Automated certificate management, renewal and export options.
 - **Using Key Vault**: Store private certificates (same requerenments) in Key Vault.
 Automatic renewal, except for non-integrated certificates (`az keyvault certificate create ...`, default policy: `az keyvault certificate get-default-policy`)
 - **Uploading a Private Certificate**: Requires a password-protected PFX file encrypted with triple DES, with 2048-bit private key and all intermediate/root certificates in the chain.
 - **Uploading a Public Certificate**: For accessing remote resources.

+[Make certificate accessible](https://learn.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code): `az webapp config appsettings set --settings WEBSITE_LOAD_CERTIFICATES=<comma-separated-certificate-thumbprints>`, then use `X509Store.Certificates.Find(X509FindType.FindByThumbprint, "certificate-thumbprint", true)` to load it.

 #### [TLS mutual authentication](https://learn.microsoft.com/en-us/azure/app-service/app-service-web-configure-tls-mutual-auth?tabs=azurecli)